How to Gain Weight Back After COVID-19

-Depending on how long it has been since you had COVID-19, you may be feeling great or you still may be feeling cruddy.
+Depending on how long it’s been since you had COVID-19, you may be feeling great or you still may be feeling cruddy.
 But maybe you still haven’t gotten your taste back.
 And it’s hard to eat a lot of food.

 To gain weight back after COVID-19 we recommend eating foods higher in calories.
 But it’s not just about volume.
 It’s not just eating more food.
 You need to eat the right types of food.

 Different foods contain different amounts of calories.
-While eating a lot of food can leave you full, it doesn’t mean those foods contained a lot of calories.
-For example, you can fill up on a hug salad which actually contains a low number of calories.
+While eating a lot of food can leave you full, it doesn’t mean those foods contain a lot of calories.
+For example, you can fill up on a huge salad, but it actually contains a low number of calories.

 Calories are key for weight gain.
 If you eat more calories than your body needs to function throughout the day, you will gain weight.